The Pulse

 Credits: Maillot Magazine

 It looks like 2025 is coming in hot with new rules and regulations for cyclists.
 For a very long time now, cyclists have enjoyed riding in public spaces for pleasure, commuting, and exercising.
-Unfortunately, due to various reasons and concerns, new laws are banning the cycling of both traditional and e-bikes in the City of Coronado.
+Unfortunately, due to various reasons and concerns, new laws are banning the use of e-bikes and other motorised mobility devices in the City of Coronado.
 The goal is to promote safety, especially for children around that area.

 The City of Coronado has joined other Californian authorities in enacting legislation to improve sidewalk safety in response to the increasing use of motorised mobility devices.
-The new rules will take effect in Coronado in January 2025.
+The new rules took effect in Coronado in January 2025.
 E-bikes and other motorised mobility devices, such as electric scooters, skateboards, and hoverboards, are subject to these regulations.

 Why was it banned?
 Emphasis on safety and traffic congestion